bowdoin-algorithms-s23/bowdoin-algorithms-s23.github.io/lectures.md

 ### Week 11: Graphs: Basics, BFS and DFS and their applications.
 Topological order.
 _April 17-21_

 Once you learn about graphs, you start to see their applications  everywhere.
-This week we start with basic terminology and the traversals, breadth-first and depth-first.
-These simple algorithms are the stepping stone to many other problems.
+This week we start with basic terminology and the traversals, breadth-first and depth-first, which are the stepping stone to many  other problems.
 We introduce the problem of a computing topological order on a directed acyclic graph (DAG).

 __Objectives:__
-* Understand  the concept of topological order and the two algorithms for computing a topological order
-* Use topological order to compute shortest paths on DAGs

-__Objectives:__
 * Compare and contrast the adjacency list and adjacency matrix representation of a graph
 * Compare and contrast different types of graph: sparse, complete, dense, trees
 * Understand basic graph problems:  path, connectivity, connected components, reachability
 * Understand breadth-first and depth-first traversals, their complexity,  and their properties
+* Understand  the concept of topological order and the two algorithms for computing a topological order

 __Resources:__
 * __Lecture notes:__ [LN-graphBasics.pdf](docs/LN-basics.pdf), [LN-bfsdfs.pdf](docs/LN-bfsdfs.pdf)